James Audley-5 March 1355

 He was on the Wirral discussing plans for a hunt with William Stanley, who through Audley family influence had been appointed forester for the vast forests of Wirral, Vale Royal and Delamere.

 The Stanleys were a family of mixed Saxon and Celtic descent, distant relatives of Lord James.
-In the aftermath of the Norman invasion the Audleys had intermarried several times with daughters of the dispossessed families who had previously held sway the on the Welsh Borders.
+In the aftermath of the Norman invasion, the Audleys had intermarried several times with daughters of the dispossessed families who had previously held sway on the Welsh Borders.
 The women they married had long used their influence to confer benefit to the rest of the Stanley family.

 Lord James surveyed the windswept tip of the peninsula.